ragnarkurmwunder/cron-drush/README.md

 or in AWS case those can be also in `envvars` which is used automatically.

+All environment variables are optional.

 * `BASE_URL`

-  Optional.
   In makes sense only in single-site setup when some Drupal functionality may need it and creating drush aliases files is not needed.<br>
   Example: `https://www.example.com`

 * `COMPOSER_HOME`

-  Optional.
   This is needed for script to find `drush`.
   In composer dir there is `vendor/bin` which contains `drush`.<br>
   Default: `/usr/lib/composer/vendor/bin/drush`

 * `CRON_DRUSH_LOG`

-  Optional.
   Location cron drush logfile.<br>
   Default: `/var/log/cron-drush.log`

 * `LEADER_SCRIPT`

-  Optional.
   This is needed only in multi-instance setup where there are multiple web servers against one database.
   The script determines by exit code 0 which instance is considered "leader" in the group.<br>
   The value may be absolute path or relative path.
   In latter case the script is searched from PATH.<br>
-  Default: `leader.py`
+  Default: `aws-leader.py`, if present in the system.

 * `WEBROOT`

-  Optional.
   Drush needs to know where Drupal is located.<br>
   Default: tries to guess between some common paths.

 * `WEBUSER`

-  Optional.
   Specifies web server user for running `drush` as.<br>
   Default: tries to guess between some common usernames.

 ## Usage